Key Takeaway

 The standard baseline panel for Wegovy patients includes:

-- Comprehensive metabolic panel (CMP): Covers fasting glucose, kidney markers (creatinine, BUN, eGFR), liver enzymes (ALT, AST), and electrolytes
+- thorough metabolic panel (CMP): Covers fasting glucose, kidney markers (creatinine, BUN, eGFR), liver enzymes (ALT, AST), and electrolytes

-- Hemoglobin A1c: A critical marker for blood sugar trends, even for patients who have not been diagnosed with diabetes
+- Hemoglobin A1c: A critical marker for blood sugar trends, even for patients who haven't been diagnosed with diabetes

 - Lipid panel: Baseline cholesterol and triglyceride levels, which often improve significantly with weight loss